IGN-Styly/GeoProject8.3/README.md

 # This is my geography project
+## Definitions
+### Written Project
+The written project is written using LaTeX and compiled using pdflatex
+### Project Presentation
+- Manim Slides
+- Google Slides
+- LaTeX Slides
 ## How was it made?
 I used LaTeX and my understading of Portuguese to write a document based on my teachers request.
 ## Why?